-23.1 The Loyalty Benefit will be added to all benefits listed on the policy schedule where the Policy has been in force for three years from the later of the commencement date and 19 October 2009.

-23.2 The amount of the Loyalty Benefit will be 5% of any Death Benefit, TPD Benefit, Living Benefit or Children's Benefit.

-23.3 The Loyalty Benefit will be taken into account when calculating a TPD Partial Benefit, Advancement Benefit, and any other benefit which is paid as a proportion of the total benefit.
+- 23.1 The Loyalty Benefit will be added to all benefits listed on the most recent policy schedule, membership certificate or renewal summary where the Policy has been in force for three years from the later of the commencement date and 19 October 2009. - 23.2 The amount of the Loyalty Benefit will be 5% of any Death Benefit, TPD Benefit, Living Benefit or Children's Benefit. - 23.3 The Loyalty Benefit will be taken into account when calculating a TPD Partial Benefit, Advancement Benefit, and any other benefit which is paid as a proportion of the total benefit.

-You are not entitled to reinstate the amount of any Loyalty Benefit for the purposes of Living Buy Back Benefit, TPD Buy Back Benefit, Double Living Benefit, Double TPD Benefit and Living Reinstatement Benefit.
+You are not entitled to reinstate the amount of any Loyalty Benefit for the purposes of the Living Buy Back Benefit, TPD Buy Back Benefit, Double Living Benefit, Double TPD Benefit and Living Reinstatement Benefit.